ArkEcosystemArchive/legacy-docs/README.md

 - Conclusion (with next steps and links to other content, if available)

 ## How to submit new documentation or guide
 Fork the ARK docs repository.
 All of our guides are stored in the github.com/ARKEcosystem/docs repository.
 You will need to clone forked repository to your local computer.
 Check the project tasks, to see which guides are already in progress and what is still free.
-Please make sure your topic or guide is accepted first, before continuing work on it.
+Please make sure your topic or guide is accepted first, before continuing to work on it.
 After you are done with your work submit a pull-request with your content at https://github.com/ArkEcosystem/docs/pulls, we’ll review it and get back to you.

 >This is not “first come, first serve”.
 All submissions will be reviewed and quality matters more than quantity.